-The number of external directorships and partnerships held by the Executive and Non-Executive Directors who served on the Board as at 31 December 2019, in addition to their roles within the Bank, are detailed below.
-Patrick Newberry was appointed as the a non-Executive Director from 7 January 2020, and Peter Horton was appointed as an Executive Director on 21 April 2020.
-Robert Sharpe resigned from the Board on 1 February 2019, and Sultan Choudhury resigned from the Board on 11 April 2019.
+The number of external directorships and partnerships held by the Executive and Non-Executive Directors who served on the Board as at 31 December 2020, in addition to their roles within the Bank, are detailed below.
+Patrick Newberry was appointed as a non-Executive Director on 7 January 2020, Kathryn Kerle was appointed as a non-Executive Director on 12 December 2020 and Peter Horton was appointed as an Executive Director on 21 April 2020.
+Following the year end Caroline Bradley was appointed as a non-Executive Director on 26 January 2021.
+Simon Moore resigned from the Board on 23 October 2020, Richard Sommers resigned from the Board on 1 October 2020 and Patrick Newberry resigned from the Board on 23 January 2021.

 Name Position Directorships

-Simon Moore Chairman (appointed 1 February 2019) 3
+Malcolm Brookes Interim Chairman 3

-Adel Mohammed Tayeb Mustafawi Non-Executive Director 5
+Adel Mohammed Tayeb Mustafawi Non-Executive Director 4

-Ahmed Swaleh Abdisheikh Executive Director 2
+Ahmed Swaleh Abdisheikh Executive Director 1

-Malcolm Brookes Non-Executive Director 1
+Patrick Newberry Non-Executive Director 1

-Richard Sommers Non-Executive Director 1
+Kathryn Kerle Non-Executive Director 1

+Peter Horton Executive Director 0